Check Library¶

 type edge_t is (rising_edge, falling_edge, both_edges);

-The condition for failure is continuously evaluated on the clock edge(s)
+The condition for failure is continuously evaluated on the clock edge(s) specified by active_clock_edge

-as long as en = '1'
+en = '1'

-the predefined check_enabled
+input to the predefined check_enabled

 signal.

-The figure below shows an example using the concurrent version of
+The figure below shows an example using the concurrent version of check

 .